Trevico-Turin: Voyage in Fiatnam

 Trevico-Turin: Voyage in Fiatnam (Trevico-Torino - Viaggio nel Fiat-Nam) is a 1973 Italian drama film, a docufiction written and directed by Ettore Scola.
-It is a realistic description of the difficult living conditions in which there were Fiat workers immigrants immigrated from the South Italy.
+It is a realistic description of the difficult living conditions of Fiat workers who emigrated from South Italy.

 The film blends documentary and fictional cinema, and was funded and produced by Unitelefilm, the film production company of the Italian Communist Party.

 Plot

 From Trevico in the province of Avellino, a young man arrives in Turin to work at Fiat.

 Once hired, he will face harsh experiences as an immigrant and a worker.